 We sincerely hope that you enjoy this opportunity to get to know us here in the Upper School Art Department at FIS.
 The site is maintained directly by the Head of the Visual Arts Department and is updated regularly.
-Below is a contact form and your comments are likewise sent directly to the Head of Visual Arts.
 So go ahead and click the different links at the top or bottom of these pages for a full tour of the Visual Arts Department.

 In an effort to improve our performance, the Visual Arts department at FIS has undertaken a study and analysis of its students' results in the IB exam over the past fifteen years, from 2001 to 2017.
 With the aim of understanding how such variables as class size, instructor and number of Higher and Standard level students affect our outcomes, we have patiently assembled some data that might help us to formulate approaches toward better results in the course.

 For a more comprehensive look at this study and some of its outcomes, go to our Curriculum page and read up on what we've discovered and in what directions this might guide us in our efforts for future Visual Arts students at the IB Diploma level in FIS or just click here.